 Support the Land & Water Conservation Fund!

-Help ensure Congress re-authorizes the Land & Water Conservation Fund (LWCF) this fall.
+The Land & Water Conservation Fund (LWCF) expired this fall leaving our nation’s most widely supported conservation program in danger.
 For over fifty years, LWCF has ensured that all Americans have access to hunt, fish, explore and enjoy our lands and parks across America.

 From McInnis Canyons National Conservation Area to our local Blue Heron River Trail here in Grand Junction, LWCF has helped protect America’s most treasured places for five decades.
 Over its 50-year history, the fund has played an essential role in conservation and preservation in every state across the country and it has supported over 41,000 state and local park projects.